NEWS & UPDATES

 When the weather starts to heat up, the pools, lakes, oceans, rivers and other bodies of water start calling!
 While swimming can be a delightful activity this summer, it is important to remind all parents and caregivers of the importance of water safety.
 The Hockomock Area YMCA is sharing tips on how children can stay safe in and around the water.

-Tip # 1: Ensure children always ask permission before entering or nearing the water.
+Tip # 1: Make sure children know to always ask permission before going in or near the water.

 Tip # 2: Never swim alone without a water watcher.